hadarsonego/vagrant_nginx_chef/README.md

                 # include /etc/nginx/naxsi.rules
                 }

+        }

 ```

 **The Gzip compression**

-Simple configuration that make this nginx compress the content with gzip.
+Simple configuration that make this nginx compress the content with gzip, the on/off can be change in the chef atrributes.

 ```
 ##
 # Gzip Settings
 ##

-gzip on;
+gzip <%= node['nginx']['gzipswitch'] %>;
 ```

 **Where to log**

-I was asked to create my own location for access logs, by default nginx will store them under `/var/log/nginx/` i forced it to write the access logs to the `/var/log/nginx/hadarlog/` directory.
+I was asked to create my own location for access logs, by default nginx will store them under `/var/log/nginx/` i forced it to write the access logs to the `/var/log/nginx/hadarlog/` directory you can see that in the chef attribute file.

 ```
 ##
 # Logging Settings
 ##

-access_log /var/log/nginx/hadarlog/access.log;
+access_log <%= node['nginx']['customlogdir'] %>;
 error_log /var/log/nginx/error.log;
 ```
-**Important note abour the Nginx conf file**

-I used the attribute function of the chef solo with template and created all the file with attribute that there value is inside the "attributes" directory , feel free to cahnge it as you like.

-For example -
-I use The `default['nginx']['allowip1'] = '10.0.1.1'` attribute to manage access to the admin console, on the ngin conf template it will look like this - `<%= node['nginx']['allowip1'] %>;` the value of this piece of code is simplly `'10.0.1.1'` , this way i manage the nginx.conf more smartlly and store all the important values in one place.

 #How the whole thing work?!